mobiusklein/mzpeak_prototyping/doc/index.md

 Perhaps, but the top-level structure leaves the door open for two use-cases:

+1. Clear schema signaling.
+When you see `point` at the root of the schema, you know this is a [point layout](#point-layout), not a [chunked layout](#chunked-layout) file.
-1. Unaligned proprietary data.
+2. Unaligned proprietary data.
 A specialized writer or reader might wish to embed other information that is not directly connected to the primary schema's addressible unit (e.g. a spectrum, a data point), and this leaves open a door for that to be introduced.
 It is assumed that this is unlikely at this time, but it is a quantum physics universe.
-2. More table packing.
+3. More table packing.
 Early in mzPeak's design, we tried to pack tables together as much as possible as in the [packed parallel table](#packed-parallel-metadata-tables) layout, but this proved to be very inefficient to _write_ despite being no slower to _read_.
 This might have been an implementation detail, and not Parquet itself.
 We don't want to throw out the opportunity to return to that in the future, requiring a schema-breaking change rather than just how we get to the tables that break.

 # Index File - `mzpeak_index.json`